 While grains offer many health benefits, some people may still choose to avoid them.
 If you need or decide to limit or avoid grains in your diet, what are the alternatives?
 Fortunately, there are plenty of other plants that can take their place in many traditional recipes.

-Try vegetables like cauliflower, zucchini, beets, sweet potatoes, eggplant, yellow squash, broccoli, and carrots as a base for a dish.
+For example: Try vegetables like cauliflower, zucchini, beets, sweet potatoes, eggplant, yellow squash, broccoli, and carrots as a base for a dish.
 Many of these can be spiralized into noodles in place of spaghetti and topped with tomato sauce just the same.
 You can also try slicing some of them into layers and making a grain-free lasagna.

 Legumes, like beans, peas, and lentils, are a great protein-rich substitute for grains.
 Many consumer brands of pasta are now using legumes to make their products as well.
 I’ve seen some made from green peas, red lentils, chickpeas, edamame, and black beans — and they’re delicious!
 Legumes also work well as a base for cold salads, warm casserole dishes, or even to stuff grain-free burritos.